The Witch: Part 1. The Subversion: Plot

 A young girl escapes from a mysterious laboratory after a violent incident that leaves many dead.
-Two members that run the lab, Dr. Baek and Mr. Choi, considered her dead.
+Two members who run the lab, Dr. Baek and Mr. Choi, considered her dead.
 The girl collapses on a farm, where she is discovered by the owner, Mr. and Mrs. Goo.
 His wife nurses the girl back to health and adopts her.

-10 years later, the girl, named Ja-yoon, is living a normal life without any memory of her past.
-Her family is struggling financially, her mother is showing early signs of dementia, and Ja-yoon is suffering periodic bouts of migraines.
-In an effort to earn money, she decides to audition for a national singing contest that promises a large reward.
+10 years later, the girl, named Ja-yoon, is living a normal life, apparently without any memory of her past.
+Her family is struggling financially, her mother is showing early signs of dementia, and Ja-yoon is suffering periodic, severe headaches.
+To earn money, she decides to audition for a national singing contest that promises a large cash prize.
 She impresses the judges with her special talent - the telekinetic ability to make the microphone levitate.
-This makes Dr. Baek and Mr Choi realize that Ja-yoon is the girl that escaped and send men to recapture her.
+This makes Dr. Baek and Mr Choi realize that Ja-yoon is the girl who escaped and they send men to recapture her.

 On her way to Seoul for the second round of the audition, Ja-yoon is approached by a man named Nobleman, who claims to know her.
 After the audition, she avoids an abduction by Dr. Baek's men.
-A group of armed men barge into her home and hold her family at gunpoint.
-Entering a trance, Ja-yoon dispatches the men with superhuman strength and speed.
-She is left shaken, not understanding either her superhuman or psionic abilities.
+A group of armed men barges into her home and holds her family at gunpoint.
+Seeming to enter a trance, Ja-yoon dispatches the men with superhuman strength and speed.
+She is left shaken, apparently not understanding either her superhuman or psionic abilities.
 Nobleman demands that she accompany him or he will kill her parents.
 She agrees and is taken to the laboratory, where she is restrained.